licao2998/EC601-A1-04/sprint1.md

 ## Users

-Banks
+- Banks

-(Insurance company)
+- (Insurance company)

-Credit cards users
+- Credit cards users

 ## User Stories

+- I, as a bank staff, want…
+- I, as the credit cards user, want…

 ## MVP and MVP user stories

+-

-- Technologies to evaluate and reason for choosing them
+## Technologies to evaluate and reason for choosing them

+- machine learning models, such as SVM, Decision Tree and Random Forest Classifier
+-

-- Setup of development environment
+## Setup of development environment

+- python, python libraries such as numpy, grphviz
+- download the dataset from kaggle
+- UI, design an interacting tool

-- Next Sprint goals
+## Next Sprint goals

+- finish **Data Preprocessing and Visualization**
+- overall plan for this project

 ## Literature Review